 - Face shields

 In the Kitchen – Commercial kitchens can be hazardous places to work.
 A few simple and highly effective items can significantly cut down the risks.

-Slip resistant mats at workstations, masks or goggles and aprons to protect from spills and chemicals.
+Slip resistant mats at workstations, while masks or goggles and aprons protect from spills and chemicals.

 Grip mats for cutting boards for a stable cutting surface.
 Remember to protect hands - cut resistant gloves, heat resistant gloves for the oven, rotisserie or fryer and disposable gloves.
 And remember first aid kits in all major work areas.

 In the Dining/Delivery Area – The hazards don’t stop when staff leave the kitchen.
 Workstations need slip-resistant and anti-fatigue mats and wet floor signs to bring attention to caution areas.

 Personal - Washing hands properly is integral to commercial kitchen safety, not to mention community safety.
 Now, it’s necessary to protect staff further by providing disposable gloves, face masks and face shields.